“A truly distinctive gem”

 UNCOMELY are primarily inspired by russian avant-garde art and the wave of psychedelic, punk rock and grunge bands that revolutionised music in the 1960s and 1990s.

-UNCOMELY was formed by two friends in Riga, Latvia by two friends from school, UNCOMELY rehearsed and played gigs including festivals (one took them in Moscow, Russia).
-After a few years two core members of the band decided to move to the United Kingdom to help take their art to a new level.
+UNCOMELY was formed by two friends in Riga, Latvia, where they started out rehearsing for local and international gigs (their most memorable took them to a festival in Moscow, Russia).
+A few years later the same two friends decided to move to the United Kingdom to take their art to a new level.
 After arriving in the UK they found a base in the city of Leeds (Yorkshire) and started to work on their first mixtape.

 Their debut release, “Healing Processes” was a mixtape; self-produced in their bassist's bedroom.
 It was a thrilling collision of fuzz guitars and manic vocals portraying hard-hitting subjects like addiction, mental health, and transpersonal psychology.

 The year of 2018 saw their “Games People Play” EP inspired by Eric Berne's transactional analysis book of the same name.
 The band decided to record this album at the legendary Greenmount Studios (Cribs/New Model Army/Pulled Apart by Horses).
 They were inspired being in a professional studio, particularly seeing the studio using tape machines and vintage gear from the 60s and 70s.

 Since then, the band have collaborated with producers, artists, directors, and photographers all over Europe in their quest to create challenging and authentic work.